-Using EHS-CCP funds, the U.S. Department of Health and Human Services awards competitive grants to support Early Head Start grantees that partner with local child providers to help them improve their quality.
-Both child care centers and in-home child care providers can participate in EHS-CCP partnerships, if they serve low-income children receiving child care subsidies and agree to meet Head Start Performance Standards.
-Early Head Start grantees work with their child care partners to help them meet Head Start Performance Standards and provide comprehensive wrap-around services, such as developmental screenings, formula, and diapers, to meet children’s health, nutrition, and other comprehensive development needs.
+Using EHS-CCP funds, the U.S. Department of Health and Human Services awards competitive grants to Early Head Start grantees that partner with local child care providers—both center-based and in-home providers—that serve children from low-income families receiving child care subsidies and agree to meet Head Start Program Performance Standards (HSPPS).
+Early Head Start grantees help their child care partners to meet these standards and provide comprehensive wrap-around services, such as developmental screenings, formula and diapers, to meet children’s health, nutrition and other comprehensive development needs.

 FFYF supports funding to help address the needs of young children from low-income families and is committed to identifying opportunities that will result in more children accessing high-quality learning opportunities.
 FFYF has a plan to leverage public support for early childhood education and care, which includes building upon the investment in Head Start and the expansion of the EHS-CCP initiative.

 Click here for an overview of FY2023 funding levels for other early childhood education and care programs.